 Punishment in Cyber Security

-In this workshop, we will be discussing the implications of punishment for managing cyber security behaviour and the findings from our Simulated Phishing and Employee Cyber security behaviour (SPEC) project.
+In this virtual workshop, we will be discussing the implications of punishment for managing cyber security behaviour and the findings from our Simulated Phishing and Employee Cyber security behaviour (SPEC) project.

 Naming and Shaming.
 Taking away IT assets.
 Forcing training if they clicked.
 Lots of companies are doing it, but should they?